hopejieshuo/CrazyProgram/README.md

 # CrazyPrograms
-It contains ScreenCrazy.exe and IconCrazy.exe.
+It contains ScreenCrazy.exe, IconCrazy.exe and ParanoiaCrazy.exe.

 NO MORE UPDATES LATER.
 THIS IS A SERIES OF FAILED WORKS.